systeminit/si/README.md

 # System Initiative

-This is a monolithic repository containing the source for System Initiative (SI)
+This is a monolithic repository containing the source for System Initiative (SI).

 ## Developing and Running the SI Stack